Associate Professor of Music and Director of NOTUS

 Meeting Times: Monday, Tuesday, and Thursday, 2:30-3:50 p.m.

 NOTUS is run as a professional chorus and its members are expected to consistently demonstrate the highest levels of musicianship and vocal ability.
-That being said, the student membership in NOTUS is academically diverse, with representative majors including composition, conducting, piano, organ, harpsichord, early music, music education, and other disciplines in addition to voice.
-Excellent sight-singing skills are required of all members, as the thorny nature of pitching in contemporary music makes quick reading ability essential.
-Singers are expected to come to rehearsal prepared on their parts and those singers with perfect pitch are especially desirable.
+That being said, the student membership in NOTUS is academically diverse, with representative majors across the Jacobs School including composition, conducting, piano, organ, harpsichord, early music, music education, guitar, and other disciplines in addition to voice.
+Excellent sight-singing skills are required, as the thorny nature of pitching in contemporary music makes quick reading ability essential.
+Singers are expected to come to rehearsal prepared on their parts.
+Those singers with perfect pitch are especially desirable.

 Founded in 1980, the Indiana University Contemporary Vocal Ensemble has had only three previous directors: Alan Harler (1980-1981), Jan Harrington (1981-1992), and Carmen-Helena Téllez (1992-2012).
 Inspired by Notos, the Greek god of the south wind known as the "storm-bringer" and responsible for the winds of change from Summer to Autumn, Dominick DiOrio renamed the group NOTUS in 2013.